 Cologne's shopping mile: heat protection or impending desolation?

-Hohe Straße, 50667 Köln, Deutschland - The Cologne shopping miles Hohe Straße and Schildergasse are the focus of a lively debate, which was heated by the recent statements by city guide Rolf Neudert.
-He criticizes that white towels are hanging over the high street as heat protection, while the actual problems that plague this street are insufficiently addressed.
-According to Neudert, the situation from the media market is unattractive, characterized by vacancies and dirty shops.
-More and more cheap shops and kiosks would flood the streets and put potential customers: deter inside.
-[Express reports] (https://www.express.de/koeln/koelner-shopping mile-ab-da-werd-es-gruselig-1040489) However, it is lacking in a common concept that brings together the various actors and owners.
+Cologne's Hohe Straße and Schildergasse shopping streets are at the center of a lively debate, fueled by recent comments from city leader Rolf Neudert.
+He criticizes the fact that white sheets are hung over Hohe Straße as heat protection, while the actual problems that plague this street are only inadequately addressed.
+According to Neudert, the situation from the media market onwards is unattractive, characterized by vacancies and dirty shops.
+More and more cheap shops and kiosks would flood the streets and scare off potential customers.
+However, Express reports that there is a lack of a common concept that brings the various actors and owners together.

-While Neudert denounces the challenges, the current numbers show a different reality.
-The Cologne Business Economic Development Promotion emphasizes that Cologne is relatively good compared to other cities with a vacancy of 2.5 percent.
-In the heavily frequented shopping streets, the vacancy rates are strikingly low: the Schildergasse only records 2.9 percent and the high road 8.7 percent.
-In 2023, around 21 million pedestrians attracted the Schildergasse and around 17 million the high street, which catapults both streets into the top ten most popular shopping streets in Germany.
+While Neudert denounces the challenges, the current figures show a different reality.
+The Cologne Business Economic Development Agency emphasizes that Cologne is doing relatively well compared to other cities with a vacancy rate of 2.5 percent.
+The vacancy rates in the heavily frequented shopping streets are noticeably low: Schildergasse only records 2.9 percent and Hohe Straße 8.7 percent.
+In 2023, around 21 million pedestrians were attracted to Schildergasse and around 17 million to Hohe Straße, catapulting both streets into the top ten of the most popular shopping streets in Germany.
 T-Online reports.

 High streets and Schildergasse: A look at the numbers

-Although the situation appears alarming at first glance, the statistics of Kölnbusiness show that the demand for shops is high and that the vacancies are usually quickly rented again.
-"It is often due to perception and not the reality," as Dr. Manfred Janssen, managing director of Kölnbusiness, notes.
-After all, just 542 of around 22,000 shops in Cologne were empty.
-However, the challenges due to conversions or delivery bottlenecks are not uncommon, and occasionally the vacancy is considered necessary in order to be able to properly operate market needs.
-This supports the perspective that there is a lack of a well -thought -out concept.
+Although the situation seems alarming at first glance, the statistics from KölnBusiness show that the demand for shops is high and the vacant spaces are usually quickly rented out again.
+“It’s often a matter of perception and not reality,” says Dr. Manfred Janssen, Managing Director of KölnBusiness, notes.
+After all, out of around 22,000 shops in Cologne, only 542 were empty.
+However, the challenges of renovations or supply bottlenecks are not uncommon, and occasionally vacancies are viewed as necessary in order to properly serve market needs.
+This supports the view that there is a lack of a well thought-out concept.

-With each survey of under 2,400 passers -by in the Cologne Veedeln, there are positive feedback: 58 percent of the respondents plan to visit two to five shops in one day, and 31 percent want to spend more than two hours in the Veedeln.
-It is striking that the Veedel are valued by the citizens: inside as places that briefly offer shopping, feeling good and meet.
+In every survey of 2,400 passers-by in Cologne's Veedeln, there is positive feedback: 58 percent of those surveyed plan to visit two to five shops in one day, and 31 percent want to spend more than two hours in the Veedeln.
+It is striking that the Veedel are valued by citizens as places that offer a short distance to shop, feel good and meet.

-The many challenges with which Cologne is faced with targeted projects and funding programs.
-Cologne -Business is planning a digital recording of empty land with projects such as the "Stadtlabore Germany" in order to make subsequent tenant searches more efficient.
-In addition, a funding program for the development of the Veedel has been initiated by up to 120,000 euros by the end of 2023 to stimulate innovative concepts and to promote a positive image.
-[Kölnbusiness analyzed the developments] (https://koeln.business/pressebehrug/hohe- demand-gering-kerst-aktuelle-s-s-s-zenerstadt-and-veedeln) and states that the city center is significantly more robust than many other cities in Germany.
+The many challenges that Cologne is facing should be addressed with targeted projects and funding programs.
+With projects such as the “Stadtlabore Deutschland”, KölnBusiness is planning to digitally record vacant properties in order to make searches for new tenants more efficient.
+In addition, a funding program for the development of Veedel with up to 120,000 euros has been initiated until the end of 2023 in order to stimulate innovative concepts and promote a positive image.
+KölnBusiness analyzed the developments and notes that the city center is significantly more robust than many other cities in Germany.

-Finally, it can be said that the Cologne city center balances between challenges and opportunities.
-While the opinions of the positive and negative aspects of the shopping streets differ, one thing remains clear: Cologne still has a lot to offer, and it will be exciting how the shopping miles will develop.
+In conclusion, it can be said that Cologne city center balances between challenges and opportunities.
+While opinions differ on the positive and negative aspects of shopping streets, one thing remains clear: Cologne still has a lot to offer and it will be exciting to see how the shopping streets develop further.